GenomicsAotearoa/hts_workshop_mpi/docs/proficiency/2023_proficiency.md

 !!! question "Part 1"

-    Write a `slurm` script to execute a `kraken2` classification of the sequences provided in `inputs/input_sequences.fna`.
+    Run the `kraken2` classification of the sequences provided in `inputs/input_sequences.fna`.

     When selecting a database, use the `PlusPFP` database located at:

     !!! terminal "code"

         ```
-        /nesi/project/nesi03181/phel/databases/k2_pluspfp_16gb_20231009/
+        ~/level2/databases/k2_pluspfp/
         ```

     Check your notes carefully to make sure you understand how to direct `kraken2` towards this database.